 Please read on.

 The Yoga "Tree" Pose

 Before going into the benefits of this one-leg stand exercise, let me share with you the various styles or variations of this stance.
-Definitely there must be some positive effects on the body.
-Otherwise the experts would not have practised them.
+Definitely, there must be some positive effects on the body.
+Otherwise, the experts would not have practised them.

 The most popular is the yoga "tree" pose, with a number of variations.
-The photo on the right with me doing the pose is "The tree" pose.
+The photo above is of me doing the "tree" pose.

 There are other variations like, with the arms fully stretched vertically upwards, or with the palms clasped in front of the chest.